nicollasiam/poke-game/README.md

 # poke-game
-This is a game developed by me, with only academic purpose.
+This is a game played in the terminal.
+Developed by me, with only academic purposes.